Wilsons Prom – 4 Day Road Trip via Waratah Bay

 We spent a day fossicking on the beach at Waratah Bay with friends and then popped over to nearby Sandy Point and a great little Fishing spot called Shallow Inlet.
 A favourite place for the girls as they love playing on the sand dunes and go searching for crabs.
 Some great walking around the sand dunes here or surfing at Sandy Point surf beach.
 Koalas can often be found here too and we were lucky to find an incredibly chilled out male in a tree at the Shallow Inlet entry road.

 Accommodation at Sandy Point & Waratah Bay

 There are 2 villas on this beautiful 4-acre property.
 Looking onto farmland and surrounded by vegetation local to the area.
-A resident male koala regularly visits along with lots of birds of birds.
+A resident male koala regularly visits along with lots of birds.

 The surf beach track is about a 1km walk.
 A short will take you to the main Sandy Point Beach.
-The beach is stunning and an ideal place for families to swim, surf and boogy board or just for lazing around.
+The beach is stunning and an ideal place for families to swim, surf and boogie board or just for lazing around.
 Opposite the main beach is the General Store, Café, Mini Golf and Tennis Courts.
-Wilsons Promontory is a 40 minute drive and has stunning beaches, walks and wildlife.
+Wilsons Promontory is a 40-minute drive and has stunning beaches, walks and wildlife.

 Prom Coast Holiday Lodge